-I’m Joel Izlar (my last name rhymes with the licorice candy Twizzler) and welcome to my personal site.
+I’m Joel Izlar (for American visitors, my last name rhymes with the licorice candy Twizzler) and welcome to my personal site.

 If you’ve accidentally come across this page — or even intentionally for that matter — I must warn you that it’s pretty boring.

 I’m a Dad, social scientist, educator, tea head, noise rock enthusiast, and manic depressive.
 My pronouns are he/him.